 var(Y) = standard deviation of Y

-When the two variables move in the same direction, they are positively correlated.
-On the contrary, when the variables move in the opposite direction, they are negatively correlated.
+Positive correlation occurs when two variables move in the same direction.
+When variables move in the opposite direction, they are said to be negatively correlated.

 Methods of Calculating Correlation